rbisdorff/Digraph3/docSphinx/tutorial.rst

 Alternative *a3* has the best score (+7), followed by alternative *a1* (+3).
 Alternatives *a4* and *a9* have the same score (+1); following the lexicographic rule, *a4* is hence ranked before *a9*.
 Same situation is observed for *a5* and *a8* with a score of -1.

-Notice by the way that Copeland scores, as computed in the associated Condorcet relation table or similarly in the codual digraph drawing above, are in fact invariant under a codual - converse of the negation ~(-g) - transform of the outranking digraph.
+Notice by the way that Copeland scores, as computed in the associated Condorcet relation table or similarly in the codual digraph drawing above, are in fact invariant under a codual, i.e. the converse of the negation ( ~ ( - *g* ) )transform of the outranking digraph.

 Copeland's rule actually renders a linear order which is indeed highly correlated, in the ordinal Kendall sense (see [BIS-2012]_), with the given pairwise outranking relation.